Allow the browser selection to be Spaces aware

 -

-jjr
+jjr commented

 I've discovered a similar Spaces awareness issue with the new advanced features in 0.9.3.
 I searched out Choosy so that I could launch Firefox from Voodoopad docs, but let Safari remain system-default for other things.
 I love it George, and I think you have a good tool in development here.